On Adversarial Attacks In Acoustic Drone Localization: Method

 \subsubsection{Source Location Optimization}

-One potential difficulty in our formulation from \cref{eq:attack_eq} is that there are cases where optimization of the perturbation source location $\mathbf{x}_{\mu}$ within the scene may be difficult or altogether impossible.
-The reason is that optimizing $\mathbf{x}_{\mu}$ necessitates differentiation through the acoustic model of the environment (namely, in our case, the NAF).
-To address cases where such a differentiable model is not available or where the added computational costs incurred by querying and backpropagating through such, usually large, models are too heavy (see supplementary for time and memory footprint in our experiments), in our experiments, we also analyze universal attacks with a fixed perturbation source location in the center of the room, only optimizing for the perturbation sound.
-In this case, the perturbation impulse response for every microphone location is constant, circumventing repeated forward and backward evaluation of the NAF.
-As \cref{sec:attack_res} shows, we observe only a marginal decrease in attack prowess when waiving source-location optimization.
-We attribute this outcome to the fact that the source location should not drastically change the set of attainable location-wise perturbations potentially sampled at the sensors, but only the specific perturbative source-emitted waveform able to induce them over a given scene location.
-Our adversarial pipeline is illustrated in \cref{fig:pipe}.
+One potential difficulty in our formulation from equation \ref{eq:attack_eq} is that there are cases where optimization of the perturbation source location $\mathbf{x}_{\mathrm{p}}$ within the scene may be difficult or altogether impossible.
+The reason is that optimizing $\mathbf{x}_{\mathrm{p}}$ necessitates differentiation through the acoustic model of the environment (namely, in our case, the NAF).
+To address cases where such a differentiable model is not available or where the added computational costs incurred by querying and backpropagating through such, usually large, models are too heavy (see Appendix \ref{app:loc_opt} for time and memory footprint in our experiments), in our experiments, we also analyze universal attacks with a fixed perturbation source location in the center of the room.
+In this case we only optimize the perturbative sound.
+The alleviation in computational costs stems from the fact that the perturbation impulse response for every microphone location is constant, circumventing repeated forward and backward evaluation of the NAF model.
+As Section \ref{sec:attack_res} shows, we observe only a marginal decrease in attack prowess when waiving source-location optimization.
+Our adversarial pipeline is illustrated in Figure \ref{fig:pipe}.